List of Timon & Pumbaa episodes: Season 1 (1995)

 Timon is voiced by Nathan Lane & Quinton Flynn in this season.
 Lane, Timon's original voice actor, reprises his role as the character in 10 episodes while Flynn fills in for him in 31 episodes.

 Season 2 (1996)

 Kevin Schon, who sung the show's theme song "Hakuna Matata", voices Timon in this season and onwards, replacing both Nathan Lane and Quinton Flynn.

 Season 3 (1999)

-As of this season, the show was produced in Canada by Studio B Productions for Walt Disney Television Animation, with a new staff of producers, directors, writers (mostly), and storyboard artists.
-The episodes now open with the same title card artwork that is used in "Catch Me If You Kenya".
+As of this season, the show was produced in Canada by the Vancouver-based Studio B Productions for Walt Disney Television Animation, with a new staff of producers, directors, writers (mostly), and storyboard artists.
+The episodes now open with the same title card artwork that is used in the Season 2 episode "Catch Me If You Kenya".
 These episodes premiered on the now-defunct Toon Disney.